V2X-UniPool: Unifying Multimodal Perception and Knowledge Reasoning for Autonomous Driving: Methodology

-The static pool is typically constructed offline or during system initialization for a given region.
-It is refreshed only when long-term infrastructure changes occur, such as construction updates or map revisions.
-Each entry in the static pool is represented in a language-based format, allowing downstream modules to access interpretable, causally grounded descriptions of the environment.
-These descriptions include traffic signs, markings, and roadway geomatrix.
+The Static Pool is typically constructed offline or during system initialization for a given region and updated only when long-term infrastructure changes occur (e.g., lane reconfiguration, construction updates, or map revisions).
+Each entry is represented in a language-based format, enabling interpretable and semantically grounded descriptions of the environment, including traffic signs, lane markings, and roadway geometry.

-By maintaining a stable, high-level abstraction of the physical scene, the static pool serves as the long-term memory of the reasoning system.
-It enables consistent grounding for dynamic perception, supports scenario understanding, and reduces the computational burden of repeatedly processing and extracting static semantics in real time.
+By maintaining a stable, high-level abstraction of the physical scene, the Static Pool functions as the long-term memory of the reasoning system.
+It ensures consistent grounding for dynamic perception, supports scenario understanding, and reduces the computational burden of repeatedly processing static semantics in real time.

 \paragraph{Dynamic Pool}